1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 Effective infrastructure is crucial for sustainability by managing resources, reducing pollution, and promoting efficient urban living.

-Compare the impact of infrastructure investment on economic growth in developed vs. developing countries.
+What is the impact of good infrastructure on economic development?

 What is the definition of Infrastructure?